martinsins/oecd-decoupling-classifier/README.md

 │   ├── 01_build_panel.ipynb      # Data construction and validation
 │   └── 02_appendix_figures.ipynb # Supplementary figures for the appendix
 ├── data/
-│   └── processed/             # Local processed data (ignored by Git) ├── results/
+│   ├── raw/                   # Raw source files (ignored by Git; not all used) │   └── processed/             # Generated panel data (ignored by Git) ├── results/
 │   ├── metrics/               # Generated evaluation outputs (ignored by Git) │   └── figures/               # Generated figures (ignored by Git)